snowdrop/k8s-infra/ibm-cloud/README.md

 ### Create API Key

-These playbooks requires that an IBM Cloud API key is available.
+These playbooks require that an IBM Cloud API key exists.

-Using the [API Keys section](https://cloud.ibm.com/iam/apikeys) of the web site, create a new API key.
+Using the [API Keys section](https://cloud.ibm.com/iam/apikeys) of the IBM Cloud web site, create a new API key.

 ## Usage Guide